Spimtav/pkg_indexer/README.md

 # Design Future-proofing
 For this project, I tried to design the code to be as abstract as possible, so that adding new features would be as simple and minimally-invasive as possible.
 In particular, I designed the pathway for handling parsed commands to be abstract with regards to each ClientThread.
 When a client thread parses a command, it generates a command object that stores all information necessary to make a call on an index: the package name, the dependency list, and a pointer to the appropriate handler function for that index instance.
 This makes three things easy:

-1. Adding/subtracting/modifying index commands: just add/delete/change the handler function in the index class, and change the function that gets bound during parsing.
+1. Adding/subtracting/modifying index API commands: just add/delete/change the handler function in the index class, and change the function that gets bound during parsing.

 2. Support for alternative data models: consider that we want to modify the server to maintain one private index per client, instead of one global index that anyone can interact with.
-With this design, this case is already handled by creating a new Index object, passing it to the client thread, and binding the command object to that index instance's handler function.
+With this design, this case is already handled by creating a new Index object and passing it to the client thread.
+The command object will then automatically be bound to that new index's handler method.

 3. Support for alternative computation models: there are various reasons why we would want to not immediately run the handler function.
 For example, we might want to aggregate and batch a bunch of calls at once, or reorder them for consistency, or log them somewhere and run meta-analysis, or any number of other reasons.
 By generating an object that can be stored and immediately fired off when ready, we can easily add in these features without restructuring the code.